kazBrainz/CodeCenter/README.md

 # CodeCenter
-This CSV file is a dataset that contains the ingredients for making Egusi (melon soup) and Gbegiri (bean soup).
+The CSV files soup-ingredient and soup_decision contain the dataset ingredients for making Egusi (melon soup) and Gbegiri (bean soup).
 Egusi is a popular West African soup made with melon or pumpkin seeds.
 Melon seeds are rich in fat and protein.
 Gbegiri is a delicious soup made with brown beans or black eyed peas and very popular both in the northern and southern part of Nigeria.